 The IUCLID format (Substance export file, not write protected) used in the EU should preferably be used for preparing the application, PDF files otherwise https://iuclid6.echa.europa.eu/de/.

-The application must be submitted on a CD-ROM to the Notification Authority for Chemicals.
+The application must be submitted to the Notification Authority for Chemicals.

 3. Contents of the dossier

 Information pursuant to Article 62 paragraphs 4-6 REACH shall be submitted in electronic form (IUCLID and/or PDF):

 a) Identity of the substance